Antol/objective-c-style-guide/README.md

 ## Spacing

-* Indent using 4 spaces (It is unusual but for some reason it is used in easyJet project).
-Never indent with tabs.
+* Indent using 4 spaces.
+Never indent with tabs!
 Be sure to set this preference in Xcode.
 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.

 **For example:**